مقدمه

 ⚠️ Potential Traps: None, the answer is clearly stated.

-⭐ **Key Learning Point:** Look for the word that explains what is on **exhibit**.
+⭐ Key Learning Point: Look for the word that explains what is on exhibit in the context of the school.

 📝 Question 19: a ______ is recommended